 Types of valuation notice

-Annual valuation notices
+Land valuation notices

-- Annual land valuation notice (blue): The new valuation amount on this notice will be used as a basis to calculate local government rates and state land tax (if applicable).
+- Land valuation notice (blue): The new valuation amount on this notice will be used as a basis to calculate local government rates and state land tax (if applicable).
 If the valuation includes more than one parcel of land, the valuation amount is the total value of all parcels of land combined, including state leasehold and freehold parcels (if applicable).

-- Freehold land valuation notice (brown): This notice is issued if the landowner has both freehold and leasehold land.
+- Freehold land valuation notice (orange): This notice is issued if the landowner has both freehold and leasehold land.
 However, the notice will only advise the valuation of the freehold land.
 The new valuation on this notice is used by the Office of State Revenue for levying state land tax, if applicable.

 - State land rental valuation notice (green): This notice relates only to parcels of land that are subject to a lease, licence or permit to occupy under the Land Act 1994.
 The valuation reflects the state of the land at the commencement of the lease.
 This valuation is used to calculate state land rentals.

-Maintenance valuation notices
+Maintenance valuation notices (light blue)

 Maintenance valuations can be issued at any time of the year for land that was not previously valued or whenever a situation arises that requires an existing valuation to be altered (e.g. subdivision, rezoning).